Computer Hacking Forensic Investigator v10 (inclusive of certification exam voucher)

 - Perform digital forensic acquisitions

-- Perform bit-stream Imaging/acquiring of the digital media seized during the process of investigation.
+- Perform bit-stream Imaging/acquiring of the digital media seized during the process of investigation

 - Conduct thorough examinations of computer hard disk drives, and other electronic data storage media